 A limitation is the fact that only intervention evaluation reports published in English were considered for inclusion.
 This means that the annotation methods described here, and the potential information extraction algorithms resulting from such methods, could only be employed with reports in the English language.
-Last, it is worth acknowledging that the physical activity corpus size is smaller and has a narrower scope compared to the smoking cessation corpus, meaning findings may not be applicable to all physical activity intervention research.
+It is also worth acknowledging that the physical activity corpus size is smaller and has a narrower scope compared to the smoking cessation corpus, meaning findings may not be applicable to all physical activity intervention research.
 Our intention, however, was not to create a stand-alone corpus but to build upon existing methods applied to smoking cessation intervention reports and use the new domain as a testing ground.
+Another limitation of this study is the geographical concentration of physical activity experts consulted, primarily from English-speaking countries and the Global North.
+This focus may limit the generalisability of the findings, as perspectives and contexts from other regions may not be fully represented.
+As part of the upcoming Advancing Prevention Research In Cancer through Ontology Tools (APRICOT) project - which extends the HBCP work by developing tools for using ontologies in behavioural science (Michie et al., 2024) - we plan to set up a diverse Community of Practice to ensure broader global engagement in future work.